 How Much Does PCI Compliance Cost?

 The average cost of PCI-DSS compliance can vary significantly according to the factors discussed above.
-While compliance level is among the most accurate predictors of compliance cost, there is significant variation between levels due to physical environment, the number of external consultant services required, and other variables.
+While the compliance level is among the most accurate predictors of compliance cost, there is significant variation between levels due to the physical environment, the number of external consultant services required, and other variables.

-However, per TrustNet, the reported cost of meeting vendor requirements can range from less than $10,000 each year to several millions of dollars.
 Most small businesses and companies that process fewer than 20,000 transactions each year have an average cost of less than $10,000.

 PCI DSS compliance isn't simple, but it's critical for organizations that rely on credit or debit card processing as a source of revenue.
 To avoid costly financial penalties, organizations must view PCI as an ongoing effort.
-By budgeting for compliance on a monthly basis and assisting expert guidance in identifying and meeting requirements, your team can mitigate risks.
+By budgeting for compliance on a monthly basis and receiving expert guidance in identifying and meeting requirements, your team can mitigate risks.

 CimTrak is a leading solution for auditing configuration standards against industry benchmarks, monitoring file integrity, and other activities critical to PCI compliance at organizations of any size.
 For more information on CimTrak and Cimcor's PCI compliance solutions, click here.